HjalmarWijk/bounded-prescience/README.md

 ## Verification

-To check properties for the 9 pre-trained agents evaluated in the paper under a variety os settings see the script check\_noops.py
+To check properties for the 9 pre-trained agents evaluated in the paper under a variety of settings see the script check\_noops.py
 The scripts chainer\_no\_shield.sh and atari\_zoo\_no\_shield.sh run all the agents for all properties.
 Note that Atari Zoo agents need Tensorflow 1 (and AtariZoo) installed, while ChainerRL agents needs Tensorflow 2 and ChainerRL.

 ## Shielding